openrelik/openrelik-worker-containers/README.md

 ### Using Pre-built Docker Image

-Update the `docker-compose.yml` to include `openrelik-worker-containers`.
+Update the `docker-compose.yml` to include `openrelik-worker-containers` stable release from OpenRelik container registry.

 ```yaml
 openrelik-worker-containers: